 Applying for financial aid begins with completing the online Free Application for Federal Student Aid (FAFSA).
 Students must be admitted to a degree or certificate program at the university in order to qualify for Federal and State programs.
-It is recommended to complete the FAFSA online during early registration: Feb.
-1-15.
 (Note that the UAA/KPC Federal School Code is 011462.
 This code denotes KPC, as an extension of UAA, for all U.S. Department of Education and State of Alaska financial aid programs.)

 Award & Eligibility Conditions

 The University of Alaska Anchorage has defined several terms & conditions related to receiving financial aid from this institution.
 All awards are contingent upon sufficient appropriation of funds and your fulfillment of the terms and conditions of the award(s).
 This publication constitutes notification in writing of the terms and conditions of financial aid awards within UAA.

 The University of Alaska system has a Satisfactory Academic Progress (SAP) policy that we believe is consistent with the institutional mission and academic policies of the University.
 Students must maintain satisfactory academic progress in order to retain financial aid eligibility, whether presently receiving financial aid or planning for a future semester.
 If a student presently receiving financial aid fails to complete satisfactory academic progress (SAP) they may have their financial aid placed on "ineligible" status until an appeal and degree plan have been submitted and approved, or reinstatement conditions are met, according to the UA SAP policy.
 Students who are not presently on financial aid but have failed to maintain satisfactory academic progress may be ineligible until they have submitted an appeal and it has been approved, or they reinstate themselves according to the SAP policy.